-- Under Source/Destination, set the value for Migrate Permissions For from "New Folders Only" to "New folders and existing folders".
+- Under Source/Destination, set the value for Migrate Permissions For from New Folders Only to New folders and existing folders.
+This is required because Public Folder mapping scripts have been created.
 See Migrating Public Folder Permissions

-- Under Support Options add:
+Under Support Options add:

-MustMigrateAllPermissions=1This flag is required in order to migrate Public Folder permissions to a shared mailbox.
+- MustMigrateAllPermissions=1 This flag is required in order to migrate Public Folder permissions to a shared mailbox.
 This Advanced Option allows you to migrate all folder permissions, not only the system folders when migrating from Exchange 2010+ mailboxes as, by default, only systems folder permissions are migrated.
 We do not migrate Delegation, SendAs/SendOnBehalfOf permissions or any permissions for the Default or Anonymous user accounts.
-For more information, see Can I migrate Public Folders to Shared Mailboxes?
+For more information, see Migrating Public Folders to Shared Mailboxes.